DevKhalyd/videocalling_app_flutter/README.md

 # TODO

-- Test the cloud functions locally with flutter.
-To check how is working the function and send the silent notification
+TODO: Check that the seconds stored in the database is correct.
+When a call is finalizaded

-- Local notifications: Show my own notifications in my application (Max)
+Test the history is save with the functions.

-- Firebase: Send only the data (Check the docs)
+Test the videocall in the background.

 # Description